 As a very rough guide, literary agents receive about 2,000 submissions a year, and they are likely to take on 2-3 authors from that torrent.

 Put another way, you have a roughly 1 in 1,000 chance of being taken on by a given agent.

 And suppose an agent does take you on.
 Even then, the agent may sell hawk your book around, only to find that no one wants it.
 Or someone does want it, but only a micro-publisher who has no money to spend either on author advances or (more serious yet) on marketing.
 Or you end up with a digital-only imprint that won’t get your book into bookshops, which is the thing you always had your heart set on.

 The truth is, I’m not sure that those Stats of Doom should alter your decision one way or the other.

 You can’t sell a bad book.

 I mean, yes, sure, you can make some sales with almost anything.
 But if you want to make a career at this game, you need to write well enough to persuade a large audience that you have what it take.
-And that’s why the top indies move in and out of trad publishing with ease.
+And that’s why the top indies move in and out of traditional publishing with ease.
 Mark Dawson was published by Macmillan, then switched to indiedom.
-Hugh Howey was and is an indie, but he’s done some huge trad deals too.
+Hugh Howey was and is an indie, but he’s done some huge traditional deals too.